-Version17.0 Installation structure
+Version 16.0 Installation structure

-In version17.0 the option is provided to separate a top-level 'administration' directory from the 'installation' one where the executables are located.
+In version 16.0 the option is provided to separate a top-level 'administration' directory from the 'installation' one where the executables are located.

 For large installations on many machines this allows central configuration and administration files to exist in one place only, but executables to be installed locally on users' machines to give better performance.
-Version17.0 also allows the following items to be configured
+Version 16.0 also allows the following items to be configured